-Rent-A-Center's Amended and Restated By-Laws establish advance notice procedures with regard to stockholder proposals relating to the nomination of candidates for election as directors to be brought before meetings of stockholders of Rent-A-Center.
-These procedures provide that notice of such stockholder proposals must be timely given in writing to the secretary of Rent-A-Center prior to the meeting at which action is to be taken.
-Generally, to be timely, notice must be received at the principal executive offices of Rent-A-Center not less than 90 days prior to the anniversary date of the immediately preceding annual meeting of stockholders.
-Such notice must also contain certain information specified in Rent-A-Center's Amended and Restated By-Laws.
+Renters Choice's Amended and Restated By-Laws establish advance notice procedures with regard to stockholder proposals relating to the nomination of candidates for election as directors to be brought before meetings of stockholders of Renters Choice.
+These procedures provide that notice of such stockholder proposals must be timely given in writing to the Secretary of Renters Choice prior to the meeting at which action is to be taken.
+Generally, to be timely, notice must be received at the principal executive offices of Renters Choice not less than 90 days prior to the anniversary date of the immediately preceding annual meeting of stockholders.
+Such notice must also contain certain information specified in Renters Choice's Amended and Restated By-Laws.

-There are currently 5,000,000 authorized shares of preferred stock, of which 260,000 shares were outstanding as of December 31, 1998.
-The existence of authorized but unissued preferred stock may enable the Board of Directors to render more difficult or to discourage an attempt to obtain control of Rent-A-Center by means of a merger, tender offer, proxy consent or otherwise.
-For example, if in the due exercise of its fiduciary obligations, the Board of Directors were to determine that a takeover proposal is not in Rent-A-Center's best interests, the Board of Directors could cause shares of preferred stock to be issued without stockholder approval in one or more private offerings or other transactions that might dilute the voting or other rights of the proposed acquirer or insurgent stockholder or stockholder group or create a substantial voting block in institutional or other hands that might undertake to support the position of the incumbent Board of Directors.
-In this regard, the Amended and Restated Certificate of Incorporation grants the Board of Directors broad power to establish the rights and preferences of authorized and unissued preferred stock.
-The issuance of shares of preferred stock pursuant to the Board of Directors' authority described above could decrease the amount of earnings and assets available for distribution to holders of common stock and adversely affect the rights and powers, including voting rights, of such holders and may have the effect of delaying, deterring or preventing a change in control of Rent-A-Center.
-The Board of Directors does not currently intend to seek stockholder approval prior to any issuance of preferred stock, unless otherwise required by law.
+There are currently 5,000,000 authorized shares of Preferred Stock, of which 260,000 shares were outstanding as of November 9, 1998.
+The existence of authorized but unissued Preferred Stock may enable the Board of Directors to render more difficult or to discourage an attempt to obtain control of Renters Choice by means of a merger, tender offer, proxy consent or otherwise.
+For example, if in the due exercise of its fiduciary obligations, the Board of Directors were to determine that a takeover proposal is not in Renters Choice's best interests, the Board of Directors could cause shares of Preferred Stock to be issued without stockholder approval in one or more private offerings or other transactions that might dilute the voting or other rights of the proposed acquirer or insurgent stockholder or stockholder group or create a substantial voting block in institutional or other hands that might undertake to support the position of the incumbent Board of Directors.
+In this regard, the Amended and Restated Certificate of Incorporation grants the Board of Directors broad power to establish the rights and preferences of authorized and unissued Preferred Stock.
+The issuance of shares of Preferred Stock pursuant to the Board of Directors' authority described above could decrease the amount of earnings and assets available for distribution to holders of Common Stock and adversely affect the rights and powers, including voting rights, of such holders and may have the effect of delaying, deterring or preventing a change in control of Renters Choice.
+The Board of Directors does not currently intend to seek stockholder approval prior to any issuance of Preferred Stock, unless otherwise required by law.

-Rent-A-Center is a Delaware corporation and is subject to Section 203 of the Delaware General Corporation Law.
+Renters Choice is a Delaware corporation and is subject to Section 203 of the Delaware General Corporation Law (the "DGCL").
 In general, subject to certain exceptions, Section 203 prohibits a Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years following the date that such stockholder became an interested stockholder, unless